 1. Wonder Woman (2017)

 2017 was definitely a strong year for DC comics, having produced both “Justice League” and “Wonder Woman.”
-Similarly to the recipe of “Man of Steel,” “Wonder Woman” features a high-caliber cast, with Gal Gadot as the ideal lead and supporting roles performed by Chris Pine, Robin Wright and Danny Huston.
-Pine builds terrific chemistry with Gadot throughout the film, and their growing love resonates with a viewer’s emotions.
-He also delivers some quotable lines and serves as a funny and easygoing character.
+Similar to the recipe of “Man of Steel,” “Wonder Woman” features a high-caliber cast, with Gal Gadot as the ideal lead and supporting roles performed by Chris Pine, Robin Wright and Danny Huston.
+Pine builds terrific chemistry with Gadot throughout the film, and their growing love resonates with the viewer in a way not usually achieved by your typical popcorn film.
+He also delivers some quotable lines and serves as a funny, easygoing character.

 The film builds Wonder Woman’s character background in a way that refrains from decelerating the experience of the film.
-Instead, the opening sequences are quite entertaining and action-packed, while providing a quick transition into the main characters’ journey.
-The camera work in the film is astonishing, with its beautiful portrayal of Diana’s homeland and sequences of WWII violence.
-The “lasso of truth” is also a great convention of the story that remains a common thread throughout the film.
+Instead, the opening sequences are quite entertaining, while providing a quick transition into the journey that lies ahead.
+The camera work in the film is astonishing, with its beautiful portrayal of Diana’s homeland and sequences of World War II violence.
+The “lasso of truth” is also implemented well.

-The plotline includes twists and turns that keep the audience on their toes throughout the experience.
+The plotline includes twists and turns that keep the audience on their toes throughout.
 “Wonder Woman” is quick-paced with an ideal mixture of brutal action and humorous dialogue to explore the full spectrum of a viewer’s emotions.
-The film can make you laugh, cry and cheer several times throughout, and its ending remains with viewers long after the final credits roll.
+The film can make you laugh, cry and cheer, and its ending remains with viewers long after the final credits roll.
 The 2017 masterpiece is the closest the DC extended universe films have gotten to superhero-cinema perfection.
 I do not think this title’s top spot on the list will be challenged anytime soon.

 I think it is unlikely that Aquaman will be able to surpass the masterful plotline of “Wonder Woman,” nor will it match the same level of accomplishment as being the first block-buster superhero film to be centered solely around a female hero.
 That said, the film’s trailer foreshadows some incredible underwater action sequences like you’ve never seen before.
 This type of innovation may give leeway for “Aquaman” to be comparable to “Wonder Woman” in terms of innovation.
 Not only are the action sequences played out underwater, but the trailer includes scenes of Aquaman skydiving without a parachute and fighting on land — so this hero is far from a one-trick pony.